Roaim/gsuite_api_playaround/README.md

     waitress-serve --call app:create_app

-## Copy Google Service Account JSON file
+## Setup Google Service Account
+Follow the [Using OAuth 2.0 for Server to Server Applications](https://developers.google.com/identity/protocols/oauth2/service-account#python) documentation to [create a service account](https://developers.google.com/identity/protocols/oauth2/service-account#creatinganaccount).

-Download your **Google Service Account JSON** file from google console and rename it to `gsapipa-1597559125165-8c2be94eb0b8.json` and copy it to `venv/var/app-instance/`.
+Download your **Google Service Account JSON** file from google console and rename it to

+    gsapipa-1597559125165-8c2be94eb0b8.json

+and copy it to

+    venv/var/app-instance/